locationtech/geomesa/geomesa-jobs/README.md

 #### Transitioning Indices

-Between rc4 and rc5, incompatible schema changes were made.
+Between 1.0.0.rc4 and 1.0.0.rc5, incompatible schema changes were made.
 If you have data in the old format, but would like to update to the new version, you may use the SortedIndexUpdateJob.
+After running this job, your data in will in the 1.0.0.rc5 format - to further update to the latest geomesa version, run the SchemaCopyJob as described below.

 The job can be invoked through yarn as follows (jar version may vary slightly):